 The SEABORGIUM group (aka Callisto, COLDLIVER, and TA446) is a Russian state-sponsored threat actor with a history of pulling off credential harvesting attacks.
 They create fake login pages, mimicking legitimate defense companies and nuclear research labs.

-How to Protect Your Organization From Email Phishing Attacks
+National Cyber Security Center’s Guide to Protecting Your Organization from Email Phishing Attacks

-Phishing attacks are mostly conducted through emails; however, they can be undertaken via a text message, social media or even by phone.
-Attackers gain the trust of the victims and then send them malicious links that download malware, or direct them to a compromised website.
+Phishing attacks are mostly conducted through emails; however, they can be undertaken via text message, social media, or even by phone.
+Attackers gain the trust of the victims and then send them malicious links that download malware or direct them to a compromised website.

 Spear phishing involves the attacker using information about your company or its employees to create persuasive and realistic messages.